BSc Consumer Behaviour and Marketing with Placement Year

 For more information about securing and completing a placement for your placement year, please visit our Important Information page.

-For more information, please visit the Marketing website.
+To learn more about our marketing-related courses, please visit the Agri-Food Economics and Marketing website.